SouthernMethodistUniversity/hpc_docs/docs/tutorials/navigating_jupyterlab.md

-# Navigating Jupyter-Lab
+# Navigating JupyterLab

-Jupyter-Lab is a web-based interface containing a file explorer and a code editor that supports Python, Julia, and various other languages.
+JupyterLab is a web-based interface containing a file explorer and a code editor that supports Python, Julia, and various other languages.

-### File management
+## File management

 - **To open the Terminal**:
   - Click the blue button containing a plus sign at the top of the File Browser or the plus sign next to the rightmost tab to open a Launcher tab.